Wednesday, December 30, 2009

 Update..finally...

 So the majority of the weekend consisted of going from lugar to lugar and thinking that the next place couldn´t be more beautiful than the last and then being proven wrong.
-At dinner on Saturday Marisa passed around the photo album
+At dinner on Saturday Marisa passed around the photo album that I had given them

 of my family and friends to show Chanel´s host parents, and it made me sad.